harness/developer-hub/release-notes/continuous-integration.md

 - Resolved an issue where artifacts did not appear in the artifacts tab of the CI stage when using the 'build and push' steps with Buildx instead of Kaniko.
 (CI-13576, ZD-63222,65912)

-- Fixed `NodeSelector` field label visibility.
-The reference for the node selector string has been corrected to ensure the label is properly populated.
+- Corrected the visibility of the `NodeSelector` field label in the CI stage infrastructure tab when using Kubernetes infrastructure.
+The reference for the node selector string has been fixed to ensure the label is properly populated.
 (CI-13867)

 - Runtime-input options were not showing for environment variables in run-step while using it as template.
 Corrected by adding a check to see if the step is a template to allow for its proper usage.
 (CI-13640, ZD-67460)